jutuon/register-description-spec/README.md

 When this field is set you can omit field `access` when specifying a register.

+### The `index_size` field (optional)

+Type: `RegisterSize`

+Provide additional information for the code generation about the register location index size.
+Default value of this field is `64`.

+### The `address_size` field (optional)

+Type: `RegisterSize`

+Provide additional information for the code generation about the register location address size.
+If this field is not set the code generation will default to the platform's default pointer size.

 ### The `extension` field (optional)

 Type: `String`